-What is Avogadro Number or Avogadro’s Constant?
+What is Avogadro’s Number?

 = 3 x 6.023 x 1023

-In chemistry, we always take a macroscopic approach for measuring stuff.
+In chemistry, we always take a macroscopic approach to measuring stuff.
 We measure the total volume of a substance, or the temperature, or the mass of a substance and general things along those lines.
 But if we look at this from the atomic level, knowledge of velocity and momentum of particles are important.
 The atomic mass is important.
 Avogadro’s number connects both of these.

 - For example, the atomic mass unit of Hydrogen is 1.00794 amu.
 Now to calculate the ability of a single particle (atom, electron, molecule) to say, carry out a reaction isn’t possible.

 1 amu = 1.66 x 10-24 grams

 |Try applying your knowledge of Avogadro’s constant to the following question.
-You have a litre of water are told that the mass of water is 18 amu.
+You have a litre of water and are told that the mass of water is 18 amu.
 So, how many particles are there in this 1 litre of water?
+(Hint: 1kg = 1000g)|

 Learn different concepts in Physics in the most interesting and innovative ways possible only with our tutors.
 Be a part of a revolutionary way of learning only with BYJU’S.